scikit-learn-contrib/scikit-learn-extra/doc/modules/kernel_approximation.rst

 .. currentmodule:: sklearn_extra.kernel_approximation

-Kernel methods, which are among the most flexible and influential tools in machine learning with applications at virtually all areas of the field, rely on high-dimensional ideas in order to construct powerfull classifiers or regressors or clustering algorithms.
-The main drawback of kernel methods is their prohibitive complexity, both spatial and temporal complexity is at least quadratic because we have to compute the whole kernel matrix.
+Kernel methods, which are among the most flexible and influential tools in machine learning with applications in virtually all areas of the field, rely on high-dimensional feature spaces in order to construct powerfull classifiers or regressors or clustering algorithms.
+The main drawback of kernel methods is their prohibitive computational complexity.
+Both spatial and temporal complexity is at least quadratic because we have to compute the whole kernel matrix.

-One of the popular way to handle the complexity problem of kernel methods is to approximate the feature map impicit behind the kernel method.
+One of the popular way to improve the computational scalability of kernel methods is to approximate the feature map impicit behind the kernel method.
 In practice, this means that we will compute a low dimensional approximation of the the otherwise high-dimensional embedding used to define the kernel method.